Syed Ali Hussain – Chief Architect of the Pakistan Public Works Department

 Syed Ali Hussain, son of Syed Musa Kazim, was born in Kujhwa, Saran (Bihar) in 1924.
 He had three siblings, Syedah Begum, Syed Muhammad, and Hassan Naqvi.

-After completing his early education from Chapra, Patna, and Aligarh he migrated to Pakistan and accomplished his Bachelors in Engineering from N.E.D College, Karachi.
+After completing his early education from Chapra, Patna, and Aligarh he migrated to Pakistan and later accomplished his Bachelors in Engineering from N.E.D College, Karachi.

-In 1947, he got married to Umme Kulsum, daughter of Syed Ali Amir (B.Sc.
-Engineering, I.E.S., 1919 batch) Chief Engineer, P.W.D., Bihar (Patna), and Pakistan.
-After retirement from P.W.D., Pakistan in 1950, Mr. Amir had settled in Karachi where he died.
+After retirement from P.W.D., Pakistan in 1950, Mr. Amir had settled in Karachi where he later died.
 Khan Sahib Syed Muhammad Amir (B.A., Deputy Collector, 1915 batch), Syed Ali Abbas (B.A., D.I.G., 1936 batch), and Syed Abul Fazlil Abbas (B.Sc., I.A.S., 1937 batch) were the brothers of Mr. Amir.